-We have a client in the in the personal finance industry that helps people get out of debt and for the past two months we have been managing and executing their social media strategy.
+We have a client in the in the personal finance industry that helps people get out of debt providing good credit repair services and for the past two months we have been managing and executing their social media strategy.

 Part of this strategy is defining the content, branding and overall message you want to convey.
 This is key because it helps people determine what you stand for.
 At the beginning we told the client that his business had the perception of being a fraud.
 With so many businesses that claim to help one get out of debt we weren’t surprised.

-Anyways, in order to break that pattern we decided that we would post only useful ‘how to get out of debt’ (not the type that’s on ezines) content through Twitter and Facebook.
+Anyways, in order to break that pattern we decided that we would post only useful ‘how to get out of debt’ (not the type that’s on ezines) content through Twitter and Facebook, which is generally browsed by in debt people looking for how to make 2000 fast.
 My client did not agree with this idea, they wanted to post financial news (obvious to everyone else) from reputable sources.
 News that keep confirming how the world is going to end because our economy is still in the rut.

 They think this is what people will be interested in reading.
 Well bo-ho!
 I questioned this assumption and fired back that people are already aware of this since there isn’t a day that goes by that we’re not reminded of it.
 Should we create more noise?